-Severe hypoglycemia is an acute, life-threatening condition resulting from a critical drop in blood sugar levels associated primarily with insulin therapy.
-Severe hypoglycemia is most frequently seen in people with type 1 diabetes, since they inject themselves with insulin multiple times a day.
-Severe hypoglycemic events occur when blood sugar levels get critically low and are still the biggest concern for insulin-dependent patients and most feared complication of diabetes treatment.
-It is a condition characterized by confusion, seizures and, often, loss of consciousness which, if left untreated, can result in death.
+Severe hypoglycemia is an acute, life-threatening condition resulting from a critical drop in blood glucose levels associated primarily with insulin therapy.
+The condition of severe hypoglycemia is most frequently seen in people who inject insulin multiple times per day.
+Severe hypoglycemic events occur when blood glucose levels become critically low, and are among the most feared complications of diabetes treatment.

 The first Phase 3 trial is completed, and a second Phase 3 is ongoing, both with results expected in 2018.